 When it comes to the hair, most Singaporeans face one main issue: hair loss.
-We’d either ask around or search for tips on the Internet to save our precious tresses, but in the process, we end up believing whatever we read or hear – even if it isn’t true.
+We’d either ask around or search for tips on the Internet to save our precious tresses, but in the process, we end up believing the hair myths that we read or hear – even if they aren’t necessarily true.

 If you’re one to believe that brushing your hair often or switching up your shampoo may reduce your hair loss, here are 7 common hair myths, debunked with evidence once and for all for you to do right by your hair.

 1. Haircuts or shaving will make hair grow back thicker

 For some reason, we seem to believe that the way to thicker hair is by cutting or shaving regularly, but there isn’t any scientific evidence behind this.
 It only seems that way because the coarser base grows out before the softer bits, and if the myth really was true, we’d be getting hairier and hairier by the day – which is a mildly horrifying thought.

 Myth verdict: False, but do make sure to keep going for regular haircuts as snipping away the split ends will help make your locks healthier and more manageable.

 2. Brushing your hair helps it grow faster

 Brushing our hair often does have its benefits like improved blood circulation, but if you’re one of those who subscribe to the old wives’ tale of “brushing hair 100 times before going to bed”, you might want to put a stop to that habit.